With so many deals and coupon sites out there, finding discounts is easier than ever.

 You need to visit SlickDeals several times a day as the deals are always coming and going.

 Lots of the codes come from the active community that Slickdeals attracts.

 Once again, this site isn’t restricted to electronics and technology, but will point you to deals at local stores, clothing savings, and even vacation packages.

 DealCatcher has a full complement of professional editors checking its deals all the time, though it has public input in the form of forums where you can find reviews and advice.

-There are many great coupon sites, and they gather coupon codes from around the Internet, putting them together for you to try.
+There are many great coupon apps and websites that gather coupon codes from around the Internet, putting them together for you to try.

 Best of all, some coupon code sites actually get exclusive coupons from retailers, which will give you a discount that no one else has.

-CouponSherpa has hundreds of printable coupons and coupon codes on its site.
+CouponSherpa has hundreds of printable coupons and promo codes on its site.

 A smaller site, but with a good range of high-value coupons (some at 50% or 60% at the time of writing), and an informative blog by the site owner.

 One of the biggest and best coupon code sites is RetailMeNot.com.
-It boasts more than half million offers from over 50,000 retailers and manufacturers.
+It has more than half million offers from over 50,000 retailers and manufacturers.